LonghornEngineer/DOOM_SAO/README.md

 Connection Settings: 9600/8/N/1

-Ensure your terminal terminates with Carrige Return (The Arduino Serial Monitor defaults to New Line.
+Ensure your terminal terminates with Carriage Return (The Arduino Serial Monitor defaults to New Line.
 This is wrong)

 Press 'X' to start the interactive menu.